HamzaAitOumghar/Spring-Security/README.md

 ---> Using a provided implementation of PasswordEncoder (BCryptPasswordEncoder & SCryptPasswordEncoder)

----> Defining your authentication logic by implementing an AuthenticationProvider
+---> Defining  authentication logic by implementing an AuthenticationProvider